 CTS1003: Neuroplasticity and Learning (NEPLE).
-Theoretical Models of Learning Section.
+Theoretical Models of Learning.

-The research group includes researchers interested in learning theory and psychobiology.
-They all share an interest in investigating experience-dependent plastic changes in brain circuits that support lasting changes in behaviour.
-Their research aims to explore the neural basis of learning and to develop biologically plausible theoretical models of learning.
+This research group brings together researchers interested in learning theory and psychobiology.
+They share a common interest in experience-dependent plastic changes in brain circuits that support lasting changes in behavior.
+Their work aims to explore the neural basis of learning and to develop biologically plausible theoretical models of learning.

 • Perceptual learning in human and non-human animals.

-• Exposure effects on associative learning and their implications for eating behaviour: Diet choice, conditioned preference and the importance of environmental cues in overeating, sensory specific satiety, conditioned satiety and the effects of non-caloric sweeteners on obesity and overweight.
+• The effects of exposure on associative learning and their implications for eating behavior, including dietary choice, conditioned preferences, the role of environmental cues in overeating, sensory-specific satiety, conditioned satiety, and the effects of non-caloric sweeteners on obesity and overweight.

-• Biological basis of binge drinking and its influence through pharmacological interventions in animal models.
+• The biological basis of binge drinking and the effects of pharmacological interventions in animal models.

 • Pharmacological intervention in depression in animal models.